3and4/Leither/doc/GongShi-en.md

 #### 2.3 Service Support
 Node management, MiMei migration, information search and group consensus, etc.
 + MiMei Storage
 Leither decouples internet content and service into MiMei form.
 MiMei is stored on nodes according to business request.
 MiMei flow among nodes on demand.
-Service between nodes is settled with credit.
+Service exchanged between nodes is settled with credit.
 Node participates in the settlement of group services by group consensus.
 + Index Information
 Index is used for search service.
-The information is stored on the public folder (DHT) of all the online nodes.
+The information is stored on Distributed Hash Table (DHT) of all the online nodes.
 Node participates in the settlement of group service by group consensus.
 + Docking Service
 Services that connect MiMei with regular internet, such as APP, DNS and applet.
 Those services run on servers of regular internet, and participate in the settlement of group services by group consensus.
 + Consensus